Scan ACK clusters for potential risks such as resource quota shortages, and apply suggested fixes.

 In the Reports section of the Cluster Inspection page, click Details in the Operation column of the report.

-The report lists all identified risks ordered by severity from lowest to highest: Warning, Error, and Critical.
-Critical-level risks are highlighted.
-For each risk, the report shows its severity level, potential impact, and recommended solution.
-Follow the guidance in the console to resolve the issues.
+The report lists risks by severity: Warning, Error, and Critical.
+Critical risks are highlighted.
+Each risk shows its severity, impact, and recommended solution.
+Follow the console guidance to resolve issues.

 Subscribe to inspection reports